geographiclib/geographiclib-python/doc/package.rst

     * When computing longitude differences, if λ\ :sub:`2` − λ\ :sub:`1`
       = ±180° (mod 360°), then the sign is picked depending on the sign of the difference.
+    * The normal range for returned longitudes and azimuths is [−180°, 180°].
     * A separate test suite test_sign has been added to check this treatment.